 Do you have traveler tips to add?

-Please share your Normandy traveler tips, we would love to hear them.
+Please share your Normandy traveller tips, we would love to hear them.

 The last train back from Paris to Deauville is ridiculously early.
 Whatever the tourist information office says, start your Paris day trip from Le Havre or Caen.
 Lots more commuters but also a lot more trains!